Constitution Day to be celebrated in Parliament's Central Hall on Nov 26 | Headlines

 Constitution Day to be celebrated in Parliament's Central Hall on Nov 26

-As part of Azadi Ka Amrit Mahotsav, the Constitution Day will be celebrated in the Central Hall of Parliament on November 26 and President Ram Nath Kovind will preside over the event, Union Minister Pralhad Joshi said on Tuesday.Addressing a press conference about the event, Joshi said the main event will be attended by Vice President Venkaiah Naidu, Prime Minister Narendra Modi, Lok Sabha Speaker Om Birla and various other dignitaries.The event is being organised by the Lok Sabha Secretariat and Speaker, the parliamentary affairs minister said.Celebration of Constitution Day was started in 2015 by PM narendramodi.
+As part of Azadi Ka Amrit Mahotsav, the Constitution Day will be celebrated in the Central Hall of Parliament on November 26 and President Ram Nath Kovind will preside over the event, Union Minister Pralhad Joshi said on Tuesday.Addressing a press conference about the event, Joshi said the main event will be attended by Vice President Venkaiah Naidu, Prime Minister Narendra Modi, Lok Sabha Speaker Om Birla and various other dignitaries.The event is being organised by the Lok Sabha Secretariat and Speaker, the parliamentary affairs minister said.According to Joshi, the preamble of the Constitution will be recited during the event.

 - Country: